iuseacosbtw/acos/README.md

 Add assembly functions in src/asm_funcs/bios.asm for now

-The bootloader (first 512) is all in boot.asm
+The bootloader (first 512 bytes) is all in boot.asm

 The loaded code is all in C. Note that the bootloader actually needs to load this code for it to run.